 Mississippi’s climate is subtropical — hot, humid summers with temperatures regularly reaching 95–100°F with heat indices of 105–115°F, and mild winters with occasional ice events that the state’s road infrastructure is poorly equipped to handle.
 Summer heat in Mississippi is the primary climate challenge — the humidity makes the heat index substantially higher than the air temperature, and households without central air conditioning face genuine health risks during peak summer months.
 Central air conditioning is standard in virtually all Mississippi housing, but the operating cost (electricity bills of $150–$350 monthly in summer) is a meaningful budget item.

-Tornado risk is significant in Mississippi — the state is in the heart of Dixie Alley, the southeastern extension of Tornado Alley that produces more tornadoes per square mile than the Great Plains in some years.
-Mississippi tornadoes are particularly dangerous because the terrain’s trees and hills limit visibility (unlike the Great Plains, where approaching storms are visible from great distance) and because the tornados occur year-round rather than primarily in spring.
-New residents should identify the nearest community tornado shelter, ensure their home has a weather radio or phone alert system, and know the community siren system.
+Tornado risk runs high here.
+The state sits squarely within Dixie Alley, the southeastern extension of Tornado Alley that in some years produces more tornadoes per square mile than the Great Plains.
+Mississippi tornadoes are especially dangerous because trees and rolling terrain limit visibility (unlike the Great Plains, where approaching storms are visible from a distance) and because they strike year-round rather than mainly in spring.
+Once you arrive, locate the nearest public tornado shelter, set up a weather radio or phone alert system at home, and learn how the local siren network works.
 The state’s frequent severe weather also includes hurricanes and tropical storms for the Gulf Coast communities — residents south of I-10 should have a hurricane evacuation plan, a supply of emergency provisions, and a realistic assessment of their property’s storm surge exposure.